 She graduated from the University of Manchester with a BSc (Hons) in Psychology in 2007.
 She was awarded a PhD in Clinical Psychology from the University of Manchester in 2010, and a ClinPsyD (Clinical Psychology Doctorate) from the University of Birmingham in 2013.
-She has experience of researching and working psychologically in a range of settings, including paediatric and adult hospital settings, outpatient mental health teams, forensic services and older adult dementia services.
+Judith sits on the editorial board of Psychreg Journal of Psychology.

 Judith is an expert in psychological resilience.
 Her work has identified personality factors which help some individuals to cope better with stressors than others, and she is now developing a training intervention to equip healthcare staff to cope better with adverse events in practice.

 A key focus of Judith’s work is the healthcare workforce.
 Her research suggests that when healthcare staff burnout is high, patient care suffers.
 Judith is now working to identify interventions which can reduce healthcare staff burnout and improve patient care.

 One stream of Judith’s work investigates the experiences of staff and expectant parents when there are unexpected findings on ultrasound scans.
 Judith’s research suggests there is a need to improve communications skills and patient care at this time.
 Her studies also indicate that training staff in breaking bad news can both improve their skills in this area and enhance their confidence and burnout levels.